Tuesday, March 19, 2019

-Ault Park, located in Cincinnati, Ohio, is a little gem that's just about in my own backyard.
+Ault Park, located in Cincinnati, Ohio, is a little gem that I used to visit a lot when I lived there.
 It's a 224 acre park in the Hyde Park/Mount Lookout area of Cincinnati.

 There is also an Italian-style Pavilion located on the grounds, which is a popular site for weddings.
 The gardens are open year round from 6 AM to 10 PM.
 Admission is free.